dotnet/roslyn/Contributing-Code.md

 When you are ready to proceed with making a change, get set up to [[build|Building Testing and Debugging]] the code and familiarize yourself with our workflow and our coding conventions.
 These two blogs posts on contributing code to open source projects are good too: Open Source Contribution Etiquette by Miguel de Icaza and Don’t “Push” Your Pull Requests by Ilya Grigorik.

-You must sign a Contributor License Agreement (CLA) before submitting your pull request.
+You must sign a [Contributor License Agreement (CLA)](http://cla2.dotnetfoundation.org) before submitting your pull request.
 To complete the CLA, submit a request via the form and electronically sign the CLA when you receive the email containing the link to the document.
-You need to complete the CLA only once to cover all Microsoft Open Technologies OSS projects.
+You need to complete the CLA only once to cover all .NET Foundation projects.

 ###Developer Workflow